kreative-kat/ko_ug_draft_conversion/user guide.md

-### Using Docker with Dynamically Linked Unikernels  {#using-docker-with-dynamically-linked-unikernels}
+### Using Docker with Dynamically Linked Unikernels

 Running a dynamically linked unikernel under Docker requires packaging the necessary set of libraries with the unikernel.
 You can modify the Dockerfile to use Kontain-provided base images for this purpose, or you can create your own container image with the exact set of libraries required.